Note

 -

-Shopimport intermediate table→ Jumps to the intermediate table of the orders from the store.
-The intermediate table is only filled in manual import mode and if the 'Orders in intermediate table' option is enabled.
+Shop Import Intermediate Table → Jumps to the intermediate table of sales orders from the shop.
+The intermediate table is filled only in manual import mode and when the 'Sales orders in intermediate table' option is enabled.

 -